- Bekijk op kaart

 Established in May 2006 O'Grady's offer six luxury ensuite rooms, comfortable TV lounge and spacious dining area.
-The house consists of six rooms with both double and single beds and one double room with disability facilities.
-All rooms are equipped with ensuite bathrooms, tea/coffee making facilities and TV.
+The house consists of five rooms with both double and single beds and one double room with disability facilities.
+All rooms are equipped with ensuite bathrooms, tea- and coffee-making facilities and TV.
 Hairdryer, iron and ironing board are available on request.

 The B&B is run by husband and wife team Helen and Alan O’Grady.
 Helen handles bookings and the day-to-day running of the house while Alan is busy on the family-run ferry.
 Full and half-day fishing trips may be booked on board the Restorick II.
 Lobsters are a special treat and when available you may choose your own from our lobster pots if you wish.